-In Burundi , many children living with disabilities face daily barriers to mobility, access, education, and social participation.
-These challenges often lead to isolation, delayed development, and reduced quality of life.
+In Burundi, many children with motor disabilities face daily barriers to mobility, education, and social inclusion.
+These challenges often lead to isolation, delayed development, and limited opportunities.

-At Bridges to Inclusion, we believe that disability should never be a barrier to dignity, opportunity, or belonging.
-Through assistive technologies, family support, and advocacy, we work to remove obstacles and create real opportunities for children to thrive.
+Created in 2023 (formerly Association Nganinka), Bridges to Inclusion believes that physical disability should never be a barrier to a child’s dignity or future.
+Through assistive technologies, family support, and advocacy, we implement practical solutions that enable children to thrive and fully participate in their communities

 To promote accessibility, mobility, and well-being for children living with disabilities through assistive technologies, family support, community engagement, and advocacy for their rights.